One such example of group stupidity is the case of Influenza vaccinations here in Israel.

 What about the state?
 Here the situation is not that clear.
 A sick individual will contribute towards a lower GDP.
 However, dead elderly people (who didn't get vaccinated, because for example, they were hysteric about getting sick from the vaccination itself), cost significantly less money for the social services for example.

 The lost GDP per capita is about 10% of 1/52 (one week) of the GDP per capita.
-In israel it would be about 38$ per year per individual (note that it is similar to the amount saved by the employer).
-So, for the whole 7,000,000 population, it is about 250 million $.
+In israel it would be about 38 USD per year per individual (note that it is similar to the amount saved by the employer).
+So, for the whole 7,000,000 population, it is about 250 million USD.
 The state however sees less than that.
 The total GDP of israel is about 130 billion dollars, while the tax revenue is about 45 billion dollars.
 Namely, for each dollar lost in GDP, the state tax revenue decreases by about 1/3 of that.
 So the reduced GDP would imply a lost tax revenue of about 80 million dollars.

 On the other hand, if the typical person who would die of flu complications is in the last decade of his life (at least on average), then a rough guesstimate would be that each death case would imply a premature death by typically 5 years.
 Since the death rate in israel is 6.2 per 1,000 (or about a total of 40,000 a year), the 1000 premature deaths would reduce the life expectancy in israel, in 2006/2007 by somewhat more than a month, and with it relieve some of the burden on the state.